prebid/Prebid.js/dev-docs/show-native-ads.md

 Prebid.js defines "types" of native ad for you as a convenience.
 This way you have less code to maintain, that is hopefully more descriptive of your intent.

-For now there is only the "image" type, but more will be added.
+For now there is only the `image` type, but more will be added.

 The image native ad type implies the following required fields: